 Science on Ice

-I would like to organize three Science on Ice events in the spring of 2017.
+I would like to organize three Science on Ice events in 2018.
 To organize these events we will work with athletics associations at universities to provide science-based activities and interactive demonstrations at varsity hockey games – both at intermission and throughout the game.
 These match-ups are themed as “Hockey School Days” and have been attended by thousands of students from local school boards since 2012 (including the Toronto District School Board, Toronto Catholic District School Board, Waterloo District School Board).

 Students are engaged in a fun and stimulating exploration of scientific concepts.
 Shows on ice include visually stunning chemical reactions and impressive liquid nitrogen explosions.
 The hands-on activities around the ice rink will be themed, such as the science of sports, robotics and fun chemistry!
 The events, which are currently run in collaboration with the athletic associations at the University of Toronto, Wilfrid Laurier University and Ryerson University, attract an estimated 10,000 students every year.
 They have provided young students with the opportunity to learn from a small set of interactive demos and watch two spectacular experiments performed on centre ice during the intermission.